microlinkhq/www/src/pages/docs/api/parameters/meta.md

   `
   }}
 />

+You can explicitly disable this behavior passing a <Type children='false'/>.

 Doing that you can speed up response timing for those cases you are not interested in consuming the metadata, like [screenshot](/docs/api/parameters/screenshot) or [video](/docs/api/parameters/video).